hardisj/erinsaudiocorner/content/english/loudspeakers/ELAC_DB62.md

 Overall impression of this speaker is that is quite nice.
 Is it perfect?
 No.  But at $300/pair, it's a really good performer.
 The only complaint I had with the speaker was the sound of "glare" in the upper midrange that looks to be caused by the 4-6kHz region.
 Something equalization can fix quite easily.
 Speaking of EQ, this speaker takes well to EQ given it's relatively smooth ERDI.
 The only issue will be in the 2-4kHz region (due to the vertical directivity and some slight diffraction) but these are relatively minor so not a big deal in the grand scheme.

 The only other aspect about this speaker that caught my attention is the compression.
 At even moderate output levels there is a sharp decline in the output of the speaker below 80Hz as you go from 76dB to 86/96/102dB.
-Luckily, this can be remedied with a proper subwoofer if you have the need to get quite loud.
+I did verify this was not an issue with my measurement setup and I verified the compression results are the same on both speakers in the pair.
+Luckily, the compression is low enough in frequency that it can be remedied with a proper subwoofer if you have the need to get quite loud.

 <br>